 - Gently press out any excess liquid, being careful not to pull or twist stitches

-- Using rust free pins, carefully pin the snowflake to the mat, working from the center out.
-Make sure the stitches are facing the correctly way and that the snowflake is slightly stretched and even.
+- Using rust-free pins, carefully pin the snowflake to the mat, working from the center out.
+Make sure the stitches are facing the correct way and that the snowflake is slightly stretched and even.

-- Remove pins and enjoy your new crochet snowflake!
+- Remove pins and enjoy your new crochet snowflake decorations!

-Let’s dive into my favorite crochet snowflake patterns from the elaborate to a free crochet snowflake pattern.
+Let’s dive into my favorite crochet snowflake patterns from elaborate patterns for the ambitious crocheter to more beginner-friendly projects, you’re sure to find the perfect snowflake crochet pattern that fits your needs.
 These snowflake crochet patterns are sure to transform your home into a winter wonderland!

 I love the complexity of Draiguna’s crochet snowflake pattern!
-The texture on this reminds me of a winter flowers snowflake!
+The texture on this reminds me of a beautiful winter flower snowflake.
 These would look beautiful on a Christmas tree!
+While I love a classic white snowflake, I really love the blue yarn on this pattern, it’s just so fun.

 For those who value simplicity and minimalism, Jonna Martinez Crochet’s snowflake pattern is here for you!
-This beautiful snowflake is an easy crochet that comes together quickly!
+This beautiful snowflake is an easy crochet that comes together quickly, just grab some leftover yarn and get started with these adorable snowflakes.

 Here is a gorgeous Draiguna crochet snowflake pattern!
 Who says lacy snowflakes have to be white?!
-I’m loving that ice blue beauty so much!
+I’m loving that ice-blue beauty so much!
 And I also love the simple loop on these snowflakes.
-So easy!
+This is the perfect crochet project if you’re looking for something a bit easier while still looking absolutely beautiful.

 I’m completely in love with this Draiguna snowflake!
 I also love the blue and beige version of the snowflake pattern.
-Gorgeous!
+Who doesn’t love a colorful bunch of snowflakes?

 I need these crocheted snowflakes by Saraphir hanging around my home ASAP!
+Honestly, what a perfect decor craft for the Winter holiday.
 Who else wants to crochet their own winter wonderland with these snowflake motifs?
 Magical!

 I love seeing your finished projects!
 If you enjoyed making one of my patterns I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
 If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!